boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/react-with-go.md

 6. The dashboard can be rendered in design mode or created with the following changes in the `renderDashboard()` method.

     ```js
       renderDashboard() {
         this.dashboard= BoldBI.create({
           serverUrl: rootUrl + siteIdentifier,
-            dashboardId: dashboardId,//Provide the item id to render it in the design mode and create a dashboard to remove this property.
+          dashboardId: dashboardId, //Provide the item id to render it in the design mode and create a dashboard to remove this property.
           embedContainerId: "dashboard",
           embedType: BoldBI.EmbedType.Component,
-            environment: environment,
-            mode:BoldBI.Mode.Design,
+          environment: BoldBI.Environment.Enterprise, // If Cloud, you should use BoldBI.Environment.Cloud
+          mode: BoldBI.Mode.Design,
           width:"100%",
           height: window.innerHeight + 'px',
           expirationTime:100000,
           authorizationServer: {
             url:authorizationUrl
           }
         });

-        console.log(this.dashboard);
         this.dashboard.loadDesigner();
       }
     ```
     <meta charset="utf-8"/>
     <table>
     <tbody>